 Information management also serves to determine which information is relevant for your business goals and which isn’t.

-- help with legal compliance and reduce eDiscovery costs
+- meet regulatory compliance and reduce ediscovery costs

 - reduce costs associated with fines and litigation